 Providing homes, Improving lives, Strengthening communities

-Our aspiration is underpinned by organisational sustainability and excellence in governance.
-It is supported by a commitment to our values, people and culture.
+Our aspirations are underpinned by organisational sustainability, excellence in governance and a commitment to our values, people and culture.

-Respect: We are a people focused organisation, respecting the diversity and different needs of the individuals we work with
+Respect: We are a people centred organisation, respecting the diversity and the different needs of the individuals we work with.

 Acknowledgment of Indigenous Custodians: NCCH acknowledges the Bundjalung, Arakwal, Gumbaynggirr and Yaegl peoples who are the traditional custodians of the land that comprises the Northern Rivers.

 Our Organisational History

 NCCH is a not-for-profit company managing social and affordable housing development for people in housing need on very low, low and moderate incomes in the far north coast of New South Wales.
 The company was formed in 1984 and then amalgamated with Clarence Valley Community Tenancy Schemes in 1997 as part of the NSW Community Housing Growth Strategy.
 The Company is not-for-profit and limited by guarantee.

 It is made up of members and governed by a Board of Directors.
 The Constitution allows for seven Directors to govern the Company.
 The Board employs a Chief Executive Officer to lead a team of skilled and qualified individuals with social housing and financial management expertise to manage the operations of the Company.
 In 2019, the Company covers a geographic area north from Grafton to Tweed and west to Tabulam.